Window, windows, windows,

 A window is an opening and a surface that shows the most private and personal space in our mind and in real everyday life.
 A window exists as a connection one to another, inside to outside, you and me.
 A window is a place you see, a window is also a place where you are seen.
 A window is a connection and thus the most sensitive and fragile aspect of a space.
 Do those “sides” really exist, or do they exist only in our minds?
 A window connects and separates space at the same time, it only depends on how we understand the space, from small personal events that occur to individuals' mundane world, to the major current social or political issues, that they are all happening in the space.
 Even if we are not aware about everything that is happening, we are affected by it and we are affecting it to be happening.
 A small minimal unseen personal act influences the collective whole as society.
 We all know one way that a window changes a space, as a passage for the sunlight, it enables interior plants to grow.

-Windows in Tokyo were made precisely and delicate, and they were much unfortified, and often kept opened or unlocked.
+About windows in Tokyo..., windows in Tokyo were made precisely and delicately, and they were much unfortified, and often kept opened or unlocked.
 I used to forget to bring the door key with me, but I always knew one of the windows was open.
 It used to be at least.
 Even if there were not much going on to see, I could always hear my neighbors, children running, vacuuming, a murmur, or faint music from open windows.
 I could always feel signs of life, daily life noises and smells.
 One thing it is universal, cats are always looking out the windows.

-I finally started to build window painting as a series.
+About windows and me in New York City..., I moved to New York City in late 2013, and I finally started to build window paintings as a series.
 In 2017, I signed a lease for my very first art studio in Brooklyn, NY.
 It was a shared studio with 4 other spaces, my space was a 85 sq. ft., and without a window.
 In the smallest studio I would ever own, there was an endless space to start imagining and create windows that we have seen something similar somewhere, but we have never seen them.